sauravkumar1234321/angular/aio/content/guide/dynamic-form.md

 It may be more economical to create the forms dynamically, based on metadata that describes the business object model.

-This cookbook shows you how to use `formGroup` to dynamically render a simple form with different control types and validation.
+This cookbook shows you how to use `formGroup` to dynamicallyckmkcmksmcksmcksmcksmcksckscmkscmkscmkscskmckscmkscmskcmskckckckmccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccc render a simple form with different control types and validation.
 It's a primitive start.
 It might evolve to support a much richer variety of questions, more graceful rendering, and superior user experience.